RubenRaMar/Portfolio/src/content/work/isdi-coders/pre-course/connect-four.md

     <span class="work-informations__title">Conclusion</span>
     <span class="section-divider"></span>
     <p data-aos="zoom-in-up" data-aos-anchor-placement="top-bottom" class="work-informations__description">
-        The "<span class="keyword">Connect 4</span>" project is <span class="keyword">exciting</span> as it combines the fun of the classic game with a modern twist.
+        The <span class="keyword">Connect 4</span> project is <span class="keyword">exciting</span> as it combines the fun of the classic game with a modern twist.
 By offering an <span class="keyword">interactive and visually appealing experience</span>, this project captures players' imagination and invites them to enjoy a <span class="keyword">themed and challenging game</span>.
     </p>
 </article>